Understanding Benshan Zini – A Detailed Look at Yixing Purple Clay

 Share

 In the previous article, we explored how Yixing clay materials have long fascinated both tea enthusiasts and professional teapot makers.
-Among them, the clay from Benshan (local mines in Yixing) remains one of the most discussed and valued topics in the Yixing teapot community.
+Among them, Benshan clay (local mines in Yixing) is an important part of the Yixing teapot material system.

 1. Classification of Yixing Clay Sources